Nhlakanipho812/weathereApp/README.md

 this project is built using angularJS

-It fetches weather in your current location and displays it in an organised information.
+It fetches weather in your current location and displays it in an organised way.

 Instructions
 ====================